 Breast augmentation procedures aren’t typically covered by insurance.
 Instead, they’re paid out-of-pocket.
 According to the American Society of Plastic Surgeons, the national average for breast augmentation procedures was $3,718 in 2017.

 Gummy bear implants are far more expensive.
 One provider offers an estimate between $6,000 to $12,000.
 Factors include your doctor, their technique, and office location.

 It’s also important to keep in mind that there may be other costs related to gummy bear breast implants outside of the actual surgery.
 These include hospital and anesthesia fees, as well as the clothing items you’ll need during recovery.
 It’s a good idea to verify all of these costs ahead of time.

 You’ll also need to factor in recovery time.
 It can take up to several weeks to fully recover from the surgery.

 While gummy bear implants have noteworthy results, there are risks associated with any procedure.
 All breast augmentation surgeries carry the risk for:

 - nausea and vomiting from anesthesia

 Other serious side effects have been reported, including severe nausea, back pain, and weight loss.

 It’s also important to know that the results from breast implants aren’t permanent.
 Aside from the risk of implant rupturing, the American Society of Plastic Surgeons notes that breast implants aren’t made to last for life.
 You’ll likely need surgery to replace them in the future.
-On average, women replace or remove implants after 10 years.
-The longer you have breast implants, the more likely you’ll experience side effects in the future.
+On average, women replace or remove implants after

 A stable body weight is preferable before you have this type of surgery.
 Any significant changes in your weight can change the appearance of your breasts.